This happens more frequently than many realize……”Yikes! I got married and changed my drivers license but not my passport – what now?!?”

 BUT, this is a biggie — make no mistake, you MUST ensure that your names match on both your airline ticket and your passport!
 If they don’t, then one or the other must be changed, which generally incurs a fee.
 AND in case you’re wondering, if you’re a U.S. citizen, you cannot travel outside of the US or its territories without a passport any longer – it’s required to return the the U.S., no exceptions…..so don’t think that because you changed your driver’s license that will suffice — it won’t.

-Depending on how much time you have before you travel (at least 3 months or more), it’s better to change the name on your Passport, because you’ll need to change it eventually anyway (you have up to one year after marriage to change your passport if you changed your name).
+Depending on how much time you have before you travel (you’ll need at least 3 months or more), it’s better to change the name on your Passport, because you’ll need to change it eventually anyway (you have up to one year after marriage to change your passport if you changed your name).

 Lastly, remember that your Passport MUST be valid for a period FOLLOWING your return flight — usually for at least 6 months after — but be sure to check with your travel agent as that date can vary depending on what country you’re visiting.